Biden officials fret that Israeli response to Iran’s attack may trigger wider war

 “Instead of talking about ‘ironclad’ support for Israel, the president should have made clear the U.S. support is limited and does not extend to all circumstances,” Friedman said.
 “War with Iran would imperil U.S. security for no obvious pay off.”

-Regardless of the relative caution American officials were advocating, a U.S. military official told NBC News that U.S. forces in the region continue to shoot down Iranian-launched drones targeting Israel.
-“Our forces remain postured to provide additional defensive support and to protect U.S. forces operating in the region.”
+Regardless of the relative caution U.S. officials were advocating, a U.S. military official told NBC News that U.S. forces in the region continue to shoot down Iranian-launched drones targeting Israel.
+“Our forces remain postured to provide additional defensive support and to protect U.S. forces operating in the region,” the official said.

-In a statement released today, Israeli Defense Minister Yoav Gallant warned that the confrontation between Iran and Israel “is not over yet. … We must be prepared for every scenario,” and called Iran “a terrorist state.”
+Israeli Defense Minister Yoav Gallant warned in a statement Sunday that the confrontation between Iran and Israel “is not over yet. … We must be prepared for every scenario.”
+He called Iran “a terrorist state.”

-For Iran’s part, Amal Saad, a lecturer at Cardiff University’s School of Law and Politics who specializes in the study of the Iran-backed Lebanese political movement and militia Hezbollah, warned against interpreting the limited destruction caused by Iran’s strikes as reason to dismiss the country’s intentions or willingness to enter into a conflict with Israel if provoked.
+As for Iran, Amal Saad, a lecturer at Cardiff University’s School of Law and Politics who specializes in the Iran-backed Lebanese political movement and militia Hezbollah, warned against interpreting the limited destruction caused by Iran’s strikes as reason to dismiss its intentions or willingness to enter into a conflict with Israel if provoked.

 The strikes, which closed down schools and sent thousands of Israelis into bunkers as sirens sounded, rockets streaked overhead and fighter jets roared, was deeply disruptive in Israel, and its scale showed that “Iran’s strategic patience was exhausted,” Saad said, referring to Iran’s tactic of military restraint and deterrence.